plone/ploneorg.addonlisting/docs/implementation.rst

 points obtained compared to maximum possible points) can help the curator in determining  the goodness of the add-on.
 More details about the cheesecake package at (https://pypi.python.org/pypi/Cheesecake)

-References:  A sample package like (https://pypi.python.org/pypi/wincertstore/json) was referred for the field names, and the following blog-post (https://martin-thoma.com/analyzing-pypi-metadata/) for learning more about the pypi metadata.
+References:  A sample package like `wincertstore <https://pypi.python.org/pypi/wincertstore/json>`_ was referred for the field names, and this `blog post <https://martin-thoma.com/analyzing-pypi-metadata/>`_ for learning more about the pypi metadata.